jcubic/jsh.php/README.md

 ## Limitations

 * Windows support is limited, you can run shell commands but it run normal cmd process (no powershell)
-* tab completion work for commands in the system works only on Unix systems (compgen required) and it may trigger SELinux warning/error use with caution.
+* tab completion for commands in the system works only on Unix systems.

 ## Changelog

+### 0.2.1
+* fix SELinux trigger by running compgen

 ### 0.2.0
 * sqlite and mysql commands